Falanet/Falanet-Terminal-Email-Client/README.md

 Third-party Libraries
 ---------------------
-falanet is implemented in C++.
+falaclient is implemented in C++.
 Its source tree includes the source code from the following third-party libraries:

 - [apathy](https://github.com/dlecocq/apathy) -